Kimvitesse/Live_SPT/README.md

 Open the plugin on Micro-Manager by searching in *Plugin > On the fly image processing*.

-Set the parameters with the button *Configur* and let's run your experience !
+Set the parameters with the button *Configure* and let's run your experience !

 ## Contributing